 To prove that a testator lacked testamentary capacity in Ontario, the party challenging the will may present various forms of evidence:

 Medical Records: Medical records can provide insights into the testator’s mental state when the will was created.
-Any medical conditions or cognitive impairments documented can be significant.
+Any documented medical conditions or cognitive impairments can be significant.

 Witness Testimonies: Witnesses present during the will’s creation can testify about the testator’s mental state and capacity to understand and make decisions.